fildpauz/jespr/README.md

 * `0`/`p`/`l`/`m` -- to select the right-hand option in response to a prompt

 [Near-future development will make it possible for the investigator to customize these as well as to have the option to use mouse clicks or touch-screen presses to advance the experiment.]

+## Note on timing

+In self-paced reading experiments, the timing of stimulus display and participant response is crucial to data reliability.
+At the moment, though I do not have any reasonable estimate on either the accuracy or precision of data gathered using JESPR.
+Future work will involve benchmarking trials in order to provide this information to researchers.
+I would suggest, though, that JESPR would be an option for researchers who have access to a large number of participants (e.g., via crowd-sourcing methods) or in experimental designs where millisecond resolution is not crucial (e.g., when regions contain many words or even a full sentence).

 ## References